Nymphenburg Palace: Residence

 With the Treaty of Nymphenburg signed in July 1741, Charles Albert allied with France and Spain against Austria.
 Two of his children were born here: Maria Antonia (future Electress of Saxony) in 1724 and Maria Anna Josepha (future Margravine of Baden-Baden) in 1734.
 Charles Albert lived during his time in Munich as Holy Roman Emperor at Nymphenburg Palace and died there in 1745.
 In 1747, Elector Max III.
 Joseph founded the Nymphenburg Porcelain Manufactory.
 In 1792, Elector Charles Theodor opened the park for the public.

 For a long time, the palace was the favourite summer residence of the rulers of Bavaria.
 King Max I Joseph died there in 1825 and his great-grandson King Ludwig II was born there in 1845.
 In 1863, the only meeting between Ludwig and Otto von Bismarck was held in Nymphenburg, although they remained connected in a lifelong friendship.

 Today, Nymphenburg is open to the public but also continues to be a home and chancery for the head of the House of Wittelsbach, currently Franz, Duke of Bavaria.
+It is managed by Kempinski Hotels.

 Palace

-The palace, together with its park, is now one of the most famous sights of Munich.
+The palace, together with its park, is now one of the most famous sights in Munich.
 The baroque facades comprise an overall width of about 700 metres.
 Some rooms still show their original baroque decoration while others were later redesigned in rococo or neoclassical style.